-Powerfuel’s move into administration is grim news for supporters of carbon capture and storage, not least those companies thinking of investing in the sector.
+Powerfuel’s administration makes grim reading for supporters of carbon capture and storage, not least the companies thinking of making an investment in the sector.
 Read more

 Starting next week, Energy Source is bringing back its reader Q&A sessions.
 This is a chance for you to ask the bigwigs of the energy industry anything you could possibly want.

 First up in the hotseat is Eon’s Sara Vaughan, their UK director of regulation and energy policy.
 Read more